SURYA-PRAKASHA-PK/SURYA-PRAKASHA-PK/README.md

 ### 📬 Let’s Connect

-- 📧 Email: suryaprakashapk@gmail.com
+- 📧 Email: suryak711236@gmail.com
-- 🧠 Always up to brainstorm ML use-cases, data workflows, and dashboard storytelling
+- 🧠 Always up to brainstorm ML use-cases, data workflows and dashboard storytelling

 ---

-⭐ *"Behind every dataset is a decision waiting to be made — I connect the dots."*
+⭐ *"Data doesn’t drive decisions unless it moves — I build the systems that make it flow, fast and clean."*